troglobit/rfctl/README.md

 kernel driver
 -------------

-The default 433 MHz control interface utilizes the `linux/rfctl.ko` kernel driver.
-It is a LIRC style device driver that transmits and records pulse and pause lengths using GPIO.
+The default 433 MHz control interface of `rfctl` utilizes `rfctl.ko`.
+It is a LIRC style kernel device driver transmitting and recording pulse and pause lengths by bit banging on a GPIO pin.
 See [HARDWARE.md][] for information on how to connect the GPIO to a common 433 MHz TX module.

-To build on target you first need to install the kernel headers, in Raspbian the `raspberrypi-kernel-headers` meta package points to the latest kernel headers, which will install somewhere in `/lib/modules`:
+To build you first need to install the kernel headers, in Raspbian the `raspberrypi-kernel-headers` meta package points to the latest kernel headers, which will install somewhere in `/lib/modules`:

 ```sh
 sudo apt install raspberrypi-kernel-headers